the voice. the person.

 Gotta make you understand

-These opening lyrics from ‘Never Gonna Give You Up’ are a declaration of love.
-The line acknowledges a shared understanding of the game of love that’s at play.
-“We’re no strangers to love / You know the rules and so do I.”
+These opening lyrics from ‘Never Gonna Give You Up’ establish common ground.
+They acknowledge a shared understanding of how the game of love works: “We’re no strangers to love / You know the rules and so do I.”

 Never gonna give you up